MontaEllis/Pytorch-Medical-Segmentation/README.md

 - [ ] nnunet

 ## By The Way
 This project is not perfect and there are still many problems.
-If you are using this project and would like to give the author some feedbacks, you can send [Kangneng Zhou](elliszkn@163.com) an email.
+If you are using this project and would like to give the author some feedbacks, you can send [Me](elliszkn@163.com) an email.

 ## Acknowledgements
-This repository is an unoffical PyTorch implementation of Medical segmentation in 3D and 2D and highly based on [MedicalZooPytorch](https://github.com/black0017/MedicalZooPytorch) and [torchio](https://github.com/fepegar/torchio).Thank you for the above repo.
-Thank you to [Cheng Chen](b20170310@xs.ustb.edu.cn), [Youming Zhang](zhangym0820@csu.edu.cn), [Daiheng Gao](https://github.com/tomguluson92), [Jie Zhang](jpeter.zhang@connect.polyu.hk), [Xing Tao](kakatao@foxmail.com), [Weili Jiang](1379252229@qq.com) and [Shanshan Li](https://github.com/ssli23) for all the help I received.
+This repository is an unoffical PyTorch implementation of Medical segmentation in 3D and 2D and highly based on [MedicalZooPytorch](https://github.com/black0017/MedicalZooPytorch) and [torchio](https://github.com/fepegar/torchio).
+Thank you for the above repo.
+The project is done with the supervisions of [Prof. Ruoxiu Xiao](http://enscce.ustb.edu.cn/Teach/TeacherList/2020-10-16/114.html) and [Dr. Cheng Chen](b20170310@xs.ustb.edu.cn).
+Thank you to [Youming Zhang](zhangym0820@csu.edu.cn), [Daiheng Gao](https://github.com/tomguluson92), [Jie Zhang](jpeter.zhang@connect.polyu.hk), [Xing Tao](kakatao@foxmail.com), [Weili Jiang](1379252229@qq.com) and [Shanshan Li](https://github.com/ssli23) for all the help I received.

 ## Related works
 If this code is helpful for you, you can cite these for us.
 Thank you.